Multiplexed photon number measurement: Calibrations

+We decided to realize an analogous sequence based on the same idea for a harmonic oscillator (a similar sequence was recently performed in Ref.~\cite{Campagne-Ibarcq2020}).
+The first $\pi/2$ pulse is replaced by a detuned displacement pulse $D(\beta)$ on the storage mode.
+The field then evolves during a time $t$ (during which the multiplexing measurement could be applied) before a Wigner tomography is realized (see Fig.~\ref{fig:Ramsey}a).
+The expectation value of $\hat{X} = (\hat{a}_\mathrm{s}+\hat{a}^\dag_\mathrm{s})/2$ and $\hat{P} = (\hat{a}_\mathrm{s}-\hat{a}^\dag_\mathrm{s})/2i$ quadratures are computed from the Wigner tomography (see Sec.~\ref{sec:Ramsey}).
 The time trace of $\langle\hat{X}\rangle$ and $\langle\hat{P}\rangle$ is what we call the Ramsey oscillations for the storage mode.
 As in the qubit case, the frequency of the oscillations is set by the detuning $\delta\!f_\mathrm{s}$ between the drive and the resonant frequency of the mode, which allows us to extract the frequency of the storage mode.
 At this point, a distinction has to be made between the detuning $\delta\!f^0_\mathrm{s}=f_\mathrm{drive}-f_s$ between the drive and the bare storage mode frequency (the resonant frequency when the multiplexed qubit and the storage are undriven) and the detuning $\delta\!f_\mathrm{s}$ between the drive and the resonant frequency of the storage mode, which depends on the multiplexed measurement strength in perfect analogy with the AC-Stark effect for a qubit readout.
-Note that the Wigner tomography sequence uses the same detuned frequency $\delta\!f_\mathrm{s}$ for its displacement pulse $D(\alpha)$ in order to keep the same phase reference.
+Note that the Wigner tomography sequence uses the same detuned frequency $\delta\!f_\mathrm{s}$ for its displacement pulse $D^\dag(\alpha)$ in order to keep the same phase reference.
 The measurement of Ramsey oscillations of a harmonic oscillator takes longer than the ones of a qubit because we fully determine the quantum state of an oscillator at each time instead of a simple Bloch vector.
-From Eq.~(\ref{eq::Lindblad}), one can compute the time derivative of $\langle a\rangle$ and find
+From Eq.~(\ref{eq::Lindblad}), one finds that $\langle\hat{X}\rangle$ and $\langle\hat{P}\rangle$ evolve as where $\beta = |\beta| e^{i\phi}=\langle \hat{a}_s\rangle(t=0)$.
+For each time $t$, we computed $\langle\hat{X}\rangle$ and $\langle\hat{P}\rangle$ and defined the storage mode dephasing rate as $\Gamma_\mathrm{d,s}$ which contains the intrinsic decoherence rate $\Gamma_\mathrm{2,s}$.
+Data Extended Fig.~\ref{fig:Ramsey}b shows an example of measured Ramsey oscillations.
+In the main text, Fig.~3B does not exhibit oscillations because it is the mean value $\langle \hat{a}_\mathrm{s} +\hat{a}_\mathrm{s}^\dag \rangle$ in the frame rotating at the resonant frequency of the storage mode.
+In practice, we measured them with a detuning and numerically computed the non-oscillating quantity $2\mathcal{R}e((\langle\hat{X}\rangle+ i \langle\hat{P}\rangle)\mathrm{exp}(-2i\pi \delta\!f_\mathrm{s} t))$.